muhammadali493/HospitalManagement_DBMS/README.md

 #### Other options
         1. View Bills

-    You can connect with me on LinkedIn [here](https://www.linkedin.com/in/muhammad-ali285/)
+    Click [here](https://www.linkedin.com/in/muhammad-ali285/) to connect with on LinkedIn.